-Erasmus+ helps organise student exchange within Erasmus+ Programme countries and from Partner countries.
+Erasmus+ helps organise student and doctoral candidate exchanges within Erasmus+ Programme countries, to, and from Partner countries.
 The programme gives students the opportunity to gain international and professional study experience abroad.

-• Opportunities to study abroad are available to students at Bachelor and Master levels and Doctoral candidates.
+Opportunities to study abroad are available to students at Bachelor and Master levels and for Doctoral candidates.

-• You are registered in higher education institution
+• Enrolled egistered in a nationally accredited higher education institution

-• You should be enrolled in one of the study programmes to a recognized degree qualification
+• Enrolled in one of the study programmes to a recognized degree qualification

-• For students in the first cycle, you need to be at least in the second year of your studies.
+• At least in the second year of your BA degree